Eyepan/Eyepan/README.md

 - ⚡ Fun fact: ...
 -->

-I am Iyappan G S studying in Chennai Institute of Technology!
+I am Iyappan G S but you can call me Pan

-I’m currently learning Vue.JS and Angular in Full Stack Development
-I'm a software developer from **India**
-I mainly code with C++/Python/TypeScript/C
+I code sometimes.

 _Connect with me here:_